 - Star Wars is more or less the Trope Codifier in modern fiction.
 While it's far from the first and has its own unique quirks, Star Wars made the Standard Sci-Fi Setting palatable for the masses.

 - Equally important is Aliens.
-While the movie lacks other alien civilizations and faster than light speed, it single handedly defined human culture, technology, military, and visual style for Standard Sci Fi Settings for decades to come.
+While the movie lacks other alien civilizations and easy faster than light speed, it single handedly defined human culture, technology, military, and visual style for Standard Sci Fi Settings for decades to come.
 Babylon 5, StarCraft, FreeSpace, Halo, and Mass Effect are more or less directly based on this movie.

 - Star Trek may have picked this trope up from the older pulp science fiction like the Lensman series.